Witiko/scm-at-arqmath3/paper/main.md

     5}.[^optimization] To estimate the effectiveness of our system, we used the 78 topics from ARQMath-3 Task 1.

+    Due to time constraints, we hand-picked the parameter values α = 0.1, β = 0.5, and γ = 5 for our submissions to the ARQMath-3 lab.
+We report effectiveness for both hand-picked and optimal parameter values, and discuss the robustness of our system to parameter variations.

 Efficiency

 :   Our system is a prototype written in a high-level programming language with